mdsol/rack_content_type_default/README.md

 ## Why

-It is useful if you want to make your application opinionated about the content type it expects from clients when not provided on some requests.
+It is useful if you want to make your application opinionated about the content type it expects from clients when not provided.
 In addition it bridges a gap between test and production environments if the clients differ.